Bharath-vaj/Sample/README.md

 ### 2. Error Handling

-- Invalid key or file type: Logged and returned as an error.
+- If any validation fails (e.g., invalid subscriber key, non-CSV files, file size exceeds limits), an error is logged, and an email notification is sent.
-- Salesforce connection or size errors: Logged and notified via email.
+- If the file is successfully uploaded to Salesforce, an email notification is sent.

 ## Setup